Evavic44/Transformed-Minds/README.md

 This initiative is not meant for just a select group of people.
 Christians all over the world are free to join in through fasting and prayers.
 Let's show the devil the stuff we are made of.</p>

-- [ ] Add back button to return home on form